alexcoder04/arduino-flowercare/README.md

 # arduino-flowercare

-Arduino project to automatically water a flower
+This is an old Arduino project from school to automatically water a flower based on humidity measured by sensors.